aragon/hack/docs/guides-agent-app.md

 We've now created two Democracy DAOs -- let's call them **A** and **B**.
 A has an Agent app, B doesn't.
 We want to allow A to vote in B.

-Remember that one needs to be a tokenholder of B to be able to vote in B. And that A's Agent app acts its external interface.
+Remember that A needs to be a tokenholder of B to be able to vote in B. And that A's Agent app acts its external interface.

 In other words, A's Agent app allows it to participate as a stakeholder in B.